Efficient state transition algorithm with guaranteed optimality: Experimental results and analysis

-For a comprehensive evaluation, firstly, we compared the proposed effective STA with STA variants, including the standard STA \cite{zhou2012state}, DynSTA \cite{zhou2018dynamic} and POSTA \cite{zhou2019statistical}.
-Then, the proposed effective STA is compared with several other representative intelligent optimization algorithms, including some well-established methods like GL25 \cite{garcia2008global}, CLPSO \cite{liang2006comprehensive}, CMAES \cite{hansen2003reducing}, and SaDE \cite{qin2009differential}, as well as some recently popular methods like GWO \cite{mirjalili2014grey}, WOA \cite{mirjalili2016whale}, HHO \cite{heidari2019harris} and SMA \cite{li2020slime}.
-When compared to other optimization algorithms, the experiment is divided into two groups based on the termination conditions: Maximum Stall Iterations (MaxStalls) and Maximum Function Evaluations (MaxFEs).
-Each function is tested with 20, 30 and 50 dimensions, and all algorithms are independently run 30 times in MATLAB (version R2022b) on a PC with Intel(R) Core(TM) i7-1260P CPU @2.10 GHz.
+For comparisons with other optimization algorithms, the experiments are divided into two groups based on termination criteria: maximum stall iterations (maxStalls) for benchmark functions and maximum function evaluations (maxFEs) for a real-world problem.
+Each benchmark function is tested in 20, 30, 50, and 100 dimensions, and all algorithms are independently executed 30 times in MATLAB (R2022b) on a PC equipped with an Intel(R) Core(TM) i7-1260P CPU @ 2.10 GHz.

-For the parameter settings, the parameters in other optimization algorithms are set to their default values.
+For parameter settings, all competing optimization algorithms use their default parameter values.
 In STA and its variants, the sample size \emph{SE} is set to 30.
-For the designed termination conditions, when $\mathrm{prefBest} - \mathrm{fBest} \leq \mathrm{eps}$ (a constant in MATLAB), it is considered that $ \mathrm{fBest} == \mathrm{prevfBest}$, and the accuracy of solution $\epsilon$ is set to $10^{-8}$.
+For the proposed termination criterion, convergence is assumed when $\mathrm{prevBest} - \mathrm{fBest} \leq \mathrm{eps}$ (a constant in MATLAB), indicating that $\mathrm{fBest}$ remains unchanged.
+The solution accuracy threshold $\varepsilon$ is set to $10^{-8}$.
+The archive size is set to 100 in ESTA and EXSTA.
 When applying the optimal parameter selection strategy, the hyperparameters are set to be the same as those in POSTA.